STY1001/Unowhy-Tools/README.md

 ![Unowhy Tools Logo](https://raw.githubusercontent.com/STY1001/Unowhy-Tools/master/README/UT%20Logo.png)
-# A tools for Unowhy Y13 computer !
+# A tool for Unowhy Y13 computer !

 *Unowhy Tools and STY1001 are __NOT__ affiliate with Unowhy !*